Back to all posts

 Let’s break that down:

-<a>: This is the anchor tag that opens and closes the link.href="...": This is the hypertext reference, or the destination.
-It holds the URL you want people to visit.- The Text: The phrase “Explore our Ashiatsu Deepfeet Bar Therapy” is the clickable anchor text that users see on the page.
+• The Text: The phrase “Explore our Ashiatsu Deepfeet Bar Therapy” is the clickable anchor text that users see on the page.
 This text should be descriptive, so users know exactly what to expect when they click.

-Why Href Links Are a Big Deal
+Why Href Links Are So Important

 Think of your website as your digital studio.
 When a potential client walks in, you want them to feel welcome and find their way around easily.
 Href links are the friendly signs and open doors that guide them.
 They might seem like a small technical detail, but they are absolutely essential for creating a smooth, intuitive experience that turns a curious visitor into a happy client.
 They form the very fabric of the web, connecting pages and ideas together.
 Without them, every page would be a dead end, and that’s no way to run a business.
 Let’s look at the two main ways these powerful little links make a huge difference for your site.